stuartherbert/if-i-knew-then/gavd-attitude-counts.md

 Hopefully, University will have given you a decent knowledge of how a computer works.
 You'd be surprised how often a modest understanding of binary arithmetic has helped me to understand a problem!
 There's so much to learn that picking up the concepts behind things, rather than the latest technology, is really important.

-For example, if your're using a library that has a fluid interface, you could look it up - what is a fluid interface?
+For example, if you're using a library that has a fluid interface, you could look it up - what is a fluid interface?
 How do you write one?
 What are the pros and cons?

 Or, if you use a bit of Clojure in a project, you could look up what paradigm the language uses, and do a bit of reading around why it is the way it is, where it came from and so forth.